Book club questions for An American Beauty by Shana Abe explore the themes of wealth, ambition, and societal expectations.

 An American Beauty by Shana Abe

-Book club questions may also prompt discussions on the dynamics of Arabella’s relationship with Collis Huntington, examining the impact of their age difference, the scandal surrounding their affair, and how Arabella navigates the complexities of wealth and social acceptance.
+Reader discussions may dive deeper into the dynamics of Arabella’s relationship with Collis Huntington, examining the impact of their age difference, the scandal surrounding their affair, and how Arabella navigates the complexities of wealth and social acceptance.
 Additionally, the themes of love and loyalty are explored as Arabella encounters unexpected romantic challenges.

 About the Story